Research status — Not yet OOS-validated. Do not use for live trading.

 ATR spikes in crypto typically mean one of two things: a genuine directional move, or a wick-spike that reverts.
 On a 1H timeframe with the 3% SL, you get stopped out quickly when it’s a wick.
 When it’s a real downward expansion — an altcoin breaks support, a leverage cascade starts — the 10% TP captures the bulk of the move.

-The SHORT edge (not LONG) is structural: in crypto, downward volatility expansions tend to be sharper and less frequently faded by new buyers in the first 2 hours.
+The SHORT edge (not LONG) appears structural: in crypto, downward volatility expansions tend to be sharper and less frequently faded by new buyers in the first 2 hours.
 Upward expansions attract FOMO buyers that compress the follow-through.
+Unlike the other sweep presets, this one survived the 2026-06-28 adversarial kill — but only conditionally, because it bleeds badly in bull sub-regimes (see the 2024-H1 drawdown above).

 Results (2-year backtest, IS/OOS split, measured 2026-05-04)